Skip to content

 Inspired by military designs, the Sightmark® LoPro Combo delivers optimal precision accuracy and versatility.

 I prefer a laser/light combo like the LoPro.
-I can quickly identify targets and just as quickly place an accurate shot on center mass.
-It has the perfect amount of light, adjustable from 5 to 300 lumens with 3 modes that operate via a knurled twist knob on the LED’s lamp head—dim, bright and strobe modes.
+I can quickly identify threats and place fast, accurate shots on target.
+The light is adjustable from 5 to 300 lumens with dim, bright, and strobe modes controlled via a twist knob on the lamp head.

 A light is an essential piece of self-defense gear.
 The best tactic is to employ both.